 Sears’ visionary efforts also resulted in the graduation of more than 1,800 outstanding law students—representing 227 schools and 21 countries—from the world-class Blackstone Legal Fellowship leadership-training program.
 This in-depth summer internship program helps equip these students to assume leadership positions to shape the future of law and culture across the globe.

 Sears earned his Juris Doctor from the Louis D. Brandeis School of Law.
-While serving in numerous positions within the Reagan and Bush administrations, he worked for the Department of Justice under Attorneys General William French Smith and Edwin Meese III, including service as an Assistant U.S. Attorney and Chief of the Criminal Section for the Western District of Kentucky.
+While serving in numerous positions within the administrations of Ronald Reagan and G.H.W.
+Bush, he worked for the Department of Justice under Attorneys General William French Smith and Edwin Meese III, including service as an Assistant U.S. Attorney and Chief of the Criminal Section for the Western District of Kentucky.
 Sears was appointed director of the Attorney General’s Commission on Pornography and served as associate solicitor with the Department of Interior under Secretary Donald Hodel.
 A graduate of the University of Kentucky, Sears has continued his education with professional instruction at the Stanford University Graduate School of Business, Harvard Law School, Harvard Business School, and Pepperdine University.

 Practicing law for four decades, Sears is a member in good standing with the American, Arizona, California, District of Columbia (inactive), and Kentucky bar associations.
 He has helped fashion the language for numerous state and federal laws and has testified before committees of the U.S. House and Senate, state legislatures, and many local governments and commissions.
 Legislators in 20 states have adopted his policy recommendations.
 Sears has assisted legislators and law enforcement officials from many countries and has spoken before committees of the British Parliament and the Vatican.